The-Portal-Bot/Documentation/docs/interpreter/objects/attributes/detailed/portal/p.ann_user.md

 ### Description

 Whether Portal announces the members join or leave a voice channel spawned by current portal channel.
-Portal will speek `"user joined the channel"` and `"user left the channel"` respectively
+Portal will speek `"user joined the channel"` and `"user left the channel"` respectively.

 * Default: `true`
 * Clearance: `portal`